hackassin/Coursera-Machine-Learning/Week 4/Programming Assignment - 3/machine-learning-ex3/ex3/readme.txt

-This is the first exercise that will introduce you to the world of Deep Learning with Neural Networks
+This is the first exercise that will introduce you to the world of Deep Learning with Neural Networks.
+Do refer comments in the code.